gradha/gradha.github.io/src/articles/18-adding-objectivec-properties-to-nimrod-objects-with-macros.rst

 a string literal the ``quasi-quoting`` macro needs a ``TNimrodIdent``, which is obtained through the `!() operator
 <http://nimrod-lang.org/macros.html#!,string>`_.
 That's why removing this
-re-assignment breaks everything and you are left wondering with **where to start looking for problems because there is no starting point at all**.
+re-assignment breaks everything and you are left wondering **where to start looking for problems because there is no starting point at all**.
 And unfortunately it can't be fixed easily.
 By the time the compiler goes through the quasi-quoting it doesn't know better if what it is generating is right or